MadReasonable/42fdr/README.md

 ### [Defaults]
-The `Defaults` section supports three keys: `aircraft`, `timezone`, and `outpath`, which provide defaults for when their respective command-line arguments are not provided.
+The `[Defaults]` section defines fallback values used when command-line options are not provided.
+Common keys include:
+- `aircraft` – default X-Plane aircraft path
+- `timezone` – default timezone offset
+- `outpath` – default folder for generated `.fdr` files

+You can also specify `timezoneCSV` and `timezoneKML` to override `timezone` for those specific input file types.
+However, the `--timezone` command-line option always takes precedence over all of these.

 DREFs defined in this section will be included in **all** generated FDR files.